Which of the following best describes Newton's First Law of Motio... | Study Prep in Pearson+

 Master Intro to Forces & Newton's Second Law with a bite sized video explanation from PatrickStart learning

-According to Newton's First and Second Laws, what prevents the springs in a car's suspension system from bouncing continuously after a disturbance?
+According to Newton's First Law, when you and your snowboard are in motion on a flat, frictionless surface, what will happen if no net external force acts on you?

-According to Newton's Second Law, if a force is exerted on an object, what is the resulting effect on the object's motion?
+According to Newton's First Law, what is the net force acting on an object if all the forces on it are balanced?

-According to Newton's Second Law, how is the net force acting on an object related to its acceleration?
+According to Newton's First and Second Laws, if the forces acting on an object at rest are unbalanced, what will happen to the object?

-According to Newton's Second Law, under what condition will an object have zero acceleration ()?

-According to Newton's First Law, which value of net force acting on an object will result in no change in the object's motion?
+If the forces acting on a moving object are , what will happen to the object's motion?

-According to Newton's Second Law, which of the following expressions represents the net force acting on an object?
+A block of mass hangs at rest from a string attached to the ceiling, as shown in Figure 1.
+What is the tension in the string?

 Newton's First & Second Laws practice set